timothyshen213/timothyshen213.github.io/README.md

  - **Empowering the Underprivileged: How Machine Learning is Revolutionizing Humanitarian Assistance in Low-Income Countries** (March 2023) [pdf](https://github.com/timothyshen213/timothyshen.github.io/blob/main/ML_Article.pdf)

      An article on recent innovations in machine learning pertaining to assisting targeted humanitarian aid in low-income countries.
+Won a [Prized Writing award](https://prizedwriting.ucdavis.edu/) at UC Davis for 2023.